 As a regular contributed to CBCA TAS Branch blog, Leanne enjoys sharing her passion to promote children’s books and local creatives through social media.
 In 2019 she was one of the Nan Chauncy Award judges and in 2021 has taken on the role to coordinate this national CBCA Award.

 Representing Boroondara Park Primary School, joined the committee at the 2020 AGM.

 has worked with children’s books, in many capacities, for over 15 years.
 After obtaining a Bachelor of Education, Erin went on to complete a Graduate Diploma in Publishing and Editing and subsequently spent almost ten years as the National Education Consultant, and Education Marketing Manager, at Penguin Books Australia.
-Since then, Erin has worked in bookselling, as the Manager of The Kids’ Bookshop, has completed a Masters of Education (Teacher Librarian) and now works as a TL at Trinity Grammar School in Melbourne.
-Erin is currently an Older Readers Judge for the CBCA Awards and has reviewed for Magpies Magazine, Viewpoint and Australian Bookseller and Publisher.
+Since then, Erin has worked in bookselling and has completed a Masters of Education (Teacher Librarian) and now works as a Teacher Librarian at Trinity Grammar School in Melbourne.

 has been a general member of CBCA VIC Branch committee since the beginning of 2019.
 She has worked as a school librarian for the last 10 years in many sectors, government and independent, primary and secondary, select entry and local schools.
 Currently, Annette is the Library Manager at Brentwood Park Primary School in Melbourne's south east corridor which is growing exponentially.
 Annette is also involved in a number of special projects run by the Education Department in the area of literacy, and lives in awe of how imaginative authors and illustrators are.
 She is also an advocate for all library professionals who work with passion and devotion to their craft and their readers.